ebiwd/EBI-Framework/README.md

 In all, an evolutionary step of the current EMBL-EBI web compliance kit, this project aims to continue the efforts of the existing guidance by providing:

-- Modularisation of framework components that will:
+- Modularization of framework components that will:
-  - require fewer roll-your-own solutions
+  - Require fewer roll-your-own solutions
-  - be more robust out of the box
+  - Be more robust out of the box
-  - standardise of tooling
+  - Standardization of tooling
 - Update visual assets to make use of contemporary web browser features for:
   - More consistency with print visual language
   - Enhanced mobile support